This-Is-Prince/agent-other-sdks/docs/coinmarketcap.md

 Example prompts:
 - "What is the current price of Bitcoin and Ethereum?"
 - "Get quotes for SOL, ADA, and DOT in USD"
-- "Show detailed market data for Ethereum"
-- "What's the current market cap of Ripple?"
-- "Compare the prices of BTC, ETH, and SOL"

 ### Get Exchange Listings